miguelgrinberg/api-pycon2015/README.md

 [![Build Status](https://travis-ci.org/miguelgrinberg/api-pycon2015.png?branch=master)](https://travis-ci.org/miguelgrinberg/api-pycon2015)

 This repository contains a fully working API project that implements the techniques that I discussed in my [PyCon 2015 talk](https://us.pycon.org/2015/schedule/presentation/355/) on building REST APIs.
+The slides can be found at [Speaker Deck](https://speakerdeck.com/miguelgrinberg/is-your-rest-api-restful-pycon-2015).

 The API in this example implements a "students and classes" system and demonstrates RESTful principles, CRUD operations, error handling, user authentication, filtering, sorting and pagination of collections, rate limiting and HTTP caching.